How to Finally Overcome Addictions

 However, because I was taught these lies, I felt hopeless.
 “What’s the big deal?
 I already blew it.”
 Their method took no pressure off of me, it only made things worse.
 The harping of a self-righteous, overbearing preacher who says, “STOP DRINKING!
 BE HOLY!
 YOU AIN’T LIVING RIGHT!” only compounded my problems and made me start to resent church people as a whole–the very people whom I thought would help me.

 So what did I do?
-I kept seeking answers from Jesus as a drinker, day by day, month by month, and year by year, and then finally the Holy Spirit gave me an epiphany: “You are going to have to get uncomfortable if you want to stop drinking.”
+I kept seeking answers from Jesus as a Christian who struggled with drinking, day by day, month by month, and year by year, and then finally the Holy Spirit gave me an epiphany: “You are going to have to get uncomfortable if you want to stop drinking.”
 “What?…Okay…I get it!
 EUREKA!
 To beat this temptation, I gotta get uncomfortable!”

 I devote a full chapter to my drinking testimony in my first book, True Purpose In Jesus Christ, but the secret to beating an addiction—to overcome any temptation—is this: get uncomfortable!
-And you get uncomfortable when you start to feel what you are currently feeling, and then ask God to help you deal with those feelings.
+You’re not going to stay in a state of being uncomfortable, but this is where it begins as your mind starts to be renewed.
+You get uncomfortable when you begin to feel what you are currently feeling, and then ask God to help you deal with those feelings authentically as a saint.
+He helps us deal with our feelings by teaching us who we really are: holy.

 I understand this is not the answer that everyone wants, we want a magic pill or a magic trick to be performed on us, “I want to be delivered!
 I want the taste of alcohol gone!”
 Some people in sobriety claim that’s what happened to them, they got “delivered.”
 I thought that too, until I drank again.
 “I guess I need to get delivered again!
 It just didn’t take the first time!”